 Adhesives – including glue and nail varnish

-Stains can come quite unexpectedly – it could be while working on a school project or doing your nails at the weekend.
-Dab nail varnish remover onto the affected piece of material (except on synthetic fabrics such as nylon and polyester), then wash with Ariel detergent* according to fabric care labels and washing instructions.
+Stains can come quite unexpectedly – it could be while working on a school project or doing your nails on the weekend.
+When it comes to removing nail polish from clothes, dab nail varnish remover onto the affected piece of material (except on synthetic fabrics such as nylon and polyester), then wash with Ariel detergent* according to fabric care labels and washing instructions.

 Ink – including ballpoint and felt tip

 Kids will be kids – and getting ink on their shirts is part of their colourful childhood!
+Removing ink stains from those clothes is Ariel’s job.
 Soak overnight in cold water containing a bit of Ariel*, then wash according to the care label and its washing symbols.
 Dab older stains with nail varnish remover (not suitable for synthetic fabrics) then wash with Ariel* as normal.

 Mould/rust

-On one hand there is the stain itself, and on the other there is the odour.
-Kill two birds with one stone – get rid of both of them!
+On the one hand, there is the stain itself, and on the other, there is the odour.
+Kill two birds with one stone – remove both mould and rust stains from your clothes, and the smell at the same time!
 For ordinary fabrics sprinkle on salt and squeeze on lemon juice, then leave overnight before washing as normal.
 For heavier stains use a rust remover then wash with Ariel powder detergent* as normal according to the fabric care label.
-Mould and rust are difficult to remove from fine fabrics (such as wool and silk), and are best treated by dry cleaning.
+Mould and rust are difficult to remove from fine fabrics (such as wool and silk) and are best treated by dry cleaning.

 Vomit